 For a generally shy person, I feel very fortunate that I’ve been able to develop and use effectively the following soft skills:

 - I possess superb written communication skills, whether my audience is an end user, a competitor, a coworker, or an executive manager.
 I create appropriate visual and oral presentations for one-on-one sessions, small– or large–group trainings, sales calls, or even keynote addresses at conferences.
 I am also very experienced at speech writing, which uses a slightly different skill set.

 - I use my creativity to solve vexing problems.
-During my career, I’ve learned to let the situation “percolate” in my brain.
+Throughout my career, I’ve learned to let the situation “percolate” in my brain.
 I am often able to provide an unorthodox but functional solution to many issues.
 It takes patience and self-assurance to be comfortable with such uncertainty.

 - Few things frustrate me more than the inability to find a workable solution for an architectural or a design problem.
 I have the determination and strong work ethic to continue working on an issue past “regular business hours” or on my own time.
 I also maintain the flexibility to try multiple courses of action or unusual methods in problem solving.
 However, in the event a solution eludes me, I’ve learned new opportunities often arise.